 Industry insiders began paying attention to her when she released the single "don't it," produced by Red Boom in 2012.
 The track exposed her to a hardcore Dancehall audience that was eager to hear more from the self-acclaimed Pan-Africanist.
 Karamanti spent the summer of 2012 engaged in a nationwide media tour which had her performing, and/or being interviewed on most of the major entertainment radio and TV programs in Jamaica.
 That was followed by a Canadian tour which featured performances on big events such as the Montreal Reggae Festival and the Toronto Rasta Festival.

-Since she officially stepped out on the scene in 2012, Karamanti has been consistent in releasing songs which focuses primarily on social and political issues.
+Since she officially stepped out on the scene in 2012, Karamanti has been consistent in releasing songs which focuses primarily on social, political, religious and spiritual issues.
 She has done several music videos and live performances both in Jamaica and overseas.

 Karamanti's voice can be heard on some of the biggest Reggae and Dancehall rhythms coming out of Jamaica: Heights Riddim ("Gye Nyame"), Rock Island Riddim ("Fake Rasta"), Life Triangle Riddim ("Hold On"), Reggae Land Riddim ("Domestic Abuse"), Love Bounce Riddim ("Da One Ya Fi") and that is just to name a few.
 She has also enjoyed success with singles like "Read," which was produced by Denmark's #1 Dancehall artist/producer, Pharfar.
 The song got heavy radio rotation and climbed to the #1 spot on the Top Ten Conscious Chart which airs on Jamaica's Roots FM.
 It sat there for weeks beating out songs from now popular artist, Chronixx.